-An optical interface standard for small form-factor pluggables (SFPs) that can deliver 1 Gbps over roughly 10km.
-Our standard for delivery of 1 Gbps ports.
+An optical interface standard for a small form-factor pluggable (SFP) that can deliver 1 Gbps over roughly 10km.
+Megaport’s standard for delivery of 1 Gbps ports.
 See LR for the 10 Gbps equivalent.
 Uses 1310nm wavelength.

 Sometimes known as an MD5 hash or BGP key.
 The MD5 algorithm is a widely used cryptographic function producing a string of 32 hexadecimal digits.
 This is used as a password or key between routers exchanging BGP information.

-Megaport’s neutral, SDN-based global network comprising of cloud service providers, network service providers, and data center operators, accessed via the Megaport Portal or API.
+Megaport’s neutral, software-0defined network based global network comprising of cloud service providers, network service providers, and data center operators, accessed via the Megaport Portal or API.